heyqbnk/vkma-router/README.md

 exist in routing tree.
 Otherwise, an error will be thrown.
 This behaviour is preventable too but not recommended as well.

+## Concept

+### How it works
+According to we know that application created on base of VK Mini Apps represents usual web application with usual browser APIs, `vkma-router` uses History API along with `history` package.

+`Router` creates memory history which allows us to avoid `Zero state panic`.
+The reason we chose memory history, but not usual browser or hash history is they dont allow us to go through history freely.
+Moreover, initial state is always empty (pathname is "/" and state is null) which, in our context, means `Zero state panic`.
+Using memory history, we are setting initial state and first item in history is always correct and not removable.

+### Popstate event

+`Router` is watching for windows's `popstate` event and detects where memory router should go.
+It works always correctly because each time, `popstate` event is called, it sends state with which we can detect needed direction.

+### History API and Bridge location updates

+It is important to mention, that you have no need to call `window.history.pushState` after using router and calling `pushState` due to the reason `pushState` is doing it internally.

+`vkBridge`'s method `VKWebAppSetLocation` is called every time when current state changes.

 ## Usage
 ### Tree
 ```typescript